 To understand what you’re covered for (e.g. flood, fire, break-ins, etc), please read these:

 We offer three different levels of car insurance, whether you want the best protection or something simple.

-Choose from our three tiers of protection for your home insurance to cover your building and contents.
+Choose from our three tiers of protection for your home insurance to cover your building, contents or both.